pwtail/django/README.md

 ```

 Look at the `hit_the_db` function.
 It yields a tuple: `(function, args, kwargs)`.
 That is a call that will be made.
-The function should be synchronous in the case of synchronous service and asynchronous otherwise.
+The function should be synchronous in the case of a synchronous service and asynchronous otherwise.

 The `@use_driver` decorator means that a specific database driver (sync or async) will be used to execute it, turning a generator into a function.